CCE Research Lab

 Ceramics, glass and new technologies at the CIAV in Meisenthal

-Every year, the CCE lab organizes a workshop "Ceramics, glass and new technologies" at the International Center for Glass Art (CIAV) in Meisenthal, which takes place this year from March 17 to 21, 2025.
-In the form of a call for projects, the lab opens this workshop to 7 students from the 3rd to the 5th year of the Art and Design options of the school.
-By combining ceramics, glass and new technologies in the freest and most transversal way possible, each student can submit a project arising from their personal issues.
+Each year, the CCE lab organizes a workshop on "Ceramics, glass and new technologies" at International Center for Glass Art (CIAV) in Meisenthal, which takes place this year from March 2nd to 6th, 2026.
+Through a call for projects, the lab is opening this workshop to 7 students from the 3rd to 5th years of the Art and Design options at the school.
+By combining ceramics, glass, and new technologies in the freest and most interdisciplinary way possible, each student can submit a project based on their personal issues.

 The submitted file must include two parts: